 We have clothing available that visitors can take (2 items per day), Free Coat Day (1 coat per visitor), and when there is extra food donated that cannot be used, we give it to visitors.
 Every other Friday we hand out toiletry bags with donated travel size products.

 4. Can your visitors get assistance with some of the social services offered in Sherman such as Food Stamps, Indigent Health Care, Dental assistance, and other services?

-Yes, we have volunteers working once a week to help guests who need assistance with applications for various services offered in the Grayson County area.
+Yes, through our Advocacy Program, we have volunteers working once a week to help guests who need assistance with applications for various services offered in the Grayson County area.